#GivingTuesday Fundraising Ideas & Tips for 2023

 Thank Yous and Tracking

-The only way to get better for next year, and to know that you are, is to measure your success and impact.
+The only way to get better for next year is to measure your success and impact.
 Start with your financial goals and keep records of your campaign and how much was raised.
-Always be sure to thank donors and let them know about your success.
+Always be sure to thank donors and let them know about your successes.
 Discover ways to improve next year.
 Start planning early to make the greatest impact.

 Still Looking for Giving Tuesday Fundraising Ideas?